juanpabloruiz/loker/README.md

 # Loker
-Aplication web for entrepenur smal and comercials stores
+Aplication web for entrepenur small and comercials stores